A generic diffusion-based approach for 3D human pose prediction in the wild

-Denoising Diffusion Probabilistic Models (DDPM)~\cite{ho2020ddpm} are one kind of generative models that denoise input signal iteratively and have shown high-quality image synthesis~\cite{dhariwal2021diffbeatgan}.
-Motivated by this property, we propose a diffusion model that explicitly handles noisy data input so it not only predicts accurate and in-distribution poses but can also be used in the wild.
-As depicted in \Cref{fig:overview}, we make a full sequence of observation and future frames by putting noise for the incomplete observation joints and future poses.
-This sequence is fed to our model for denoising, and in several steps, the correct predictions and refinements are achieved.
-Naively predicting all future frames at once leads to inaccurate predictions in later frames, so we break the problem into two simpler tasks, and our model consists of two temporally cascaded diffusion blocks.
-The former predicts the short-term poses and repairs the imperfect observations (if applicable), and the latter takes the output of the former as a condition and predicts the long-term poses.
-We also extend our model to a generic framework that could improve the performance of the state-of-the-art models in a black-box manner.
-To this end, we use our diffusion-based model as a pre-processing step to repair the observations providing pseudo-clean data to any prediction model to make more reliable predictions.
+Denoising Diffusion Probabilistic Models (DDPMs)~\cite{ho2020ddpm} are one type of generative models that can denoise input signals iteratively.
+Motivated by this property, we propose a diffusion model that explicitly handles noisy data input so that it not only predicts accurate and in-distribution poses, but can also be used in the wild.
+As depicted in \Cref{fig:overview}, we construct a full sequence of observation and future frames where noise is placed in the missing observation elements and future poses.
+Our model denoises this sequence in several steps and produces the correct predictions.
+Naively predicting all future frames simultaneously results in inaccurate predictions in later frames.
+Hence, we propose a model comprised of two temporally-cascaded diffusion blocks.
+The first block predicts the short-term poses and repairs the noisy observations (if applicable), while the second block uses the output from the former as a condition to predict the long-term poses.
+We also leverage our model in a generic framework that can improve the performance of state-of-the-art prediction models in a black-box manner.
+To this end, we use our diffusion-based model as a pre-processing step to repair the observations providing pseudo-clean data for the prediction model to make more reliable predictions.
 Our model can then be used as a post-processing step to further refine these predictions.

-To summarize, our contributions are three-fold.
-First, we propose a two-level diffusion model for long-term 3D human pose prediction in perfect and imperfect input observation settings.
-Second, we present a generic framework of pre-processing and post-processing leveraging our model that can be used with any pose prediction model.
-Finally, we perform extensive experiments and demonstrate our findings on several standard datasets (Human3.6M~\cite{h36m}, HumanEva-I~\cite{sigal2010humaneva}, AMASS~\cite{amass2019} and 3DPW~\cite{3dpw}), and obtain a significant improvement over the state-of-the-art.
-The code will be made available online upon publication.
+To summarize, our contributions are three-fold: \begin{itemize} \item We frame the 3D human pose prediction task as a denoising problem. \item We propose a two-stage diffusion model outperforming the state-of-the-art in both clean and noisy observation settings. \item We introduce a generic framework that leverages our model through pre-processing (repairing the input) and post-processing (refinement), which can enhance any pose prediction model. \end{itemize}